-Eng Fac lish ulty Coll ege Comments Paper Lectures Classes Tutorials Classes This is a guide to the typical pattern of tutorials and classes offered by colleges.
+lish ulty Coll ege Comments Paper Lectures Classes Tutorials Classes This is a guide to the typical pattern of tutorials and classes offered by colleges.
 The actual number of classes or tutorials may vary between colleges.
 All papers are supplemented by optional Faculty lectures.
-Paper 1: Introduction to English Language and Literature 16 4 8 There is a course of 16 compulsory core lectures in the Examination Schools which run weekly through Michaelmas and Hilary terms.
-Colleges supplement these by classes and tutorials spread over those two terms.
-Paper 2: Early Medieval Literature, c.
-650 - 1350 6 12
+Paper 1: Introduction to English Language and Literature 16 4 8 There is a course of 16 compulsory core lectures which run weekly through

+Paper 3: Literature in